CloudCtl/cloudctl/README.md

 # CloudCTL
 ## About
-Cloudctl is an Infrastructure as Code (IaC) toolkit for running a DevOps Deployment Services & Utilities Container Pod.
+Cloudctl is an Infrastructure as Code (IaC) toolkit based DevOps Deployment Services & Utilities Container Pod.
 ## Problem
 Infrastructure deployment requires a wide set of user enablement & automation utilities, network services, and Infrastructure as Code resources.
 These can